ninabarzh/broomstick/content/posts/ice.md

 At its core, ICE is not a broken system.
 It is a [system working exactly as designed]({{< relref "posts/ice-legal-chain.md" >}}): to instil fear, suppress dissent, and control through coercion.
 It undermines democratic norms, violates human rights, and perpetuates cycles of trauma under the guise of law enforcement.

-Europe must not turn away.
+Europe can not turn away.
 We know too well the dangers of bureaucracies unmoored from justice.
-The fight for transparency, oversight, and human dignity must cross borders, just as ICE’s abuses do.
+The fight for transparency, oversight, and human dignity can cross borders, just as ICE’s abuses do.

 Structural change is not optional, it is essential.
 This means defunding ICE’s enforcement capabilities, restoring due process protections, and embedding impacted voices at the heart of policy reform.
 It also means confronting the uncomfortable truth that institutions built on exclusion cannot be reformed without radical reimagining.